 '''

+relativeMoveTo: target 115;

+relativeLineTo: target 35;

+closePath ].

 aeCanvas setBorderBlock: [

 aeCanvas

 setSourceColor: Color black;

 setBorderWidth: 8 ] ]

 ifFalse: [ aeCanvas pathFactory: [ :cairoContext |

 cairoContext

 moveTo: center;

 relativeMoveTo: target 125;

 relativeLineTo: target 25;

 closePath ].

 aeCanvas setBorderBlock: [

 aeCanvas

 setSourceColor: Color black;

 setBorderWidth: 6 ] ].

 aeCanvas drawFigure ]

 '''

-7.2 Using element
+7.2 Using simple BlElements

 We can also compose BlElements and place them as children of the main element.
+As such they form a tree of objects.
 Here is for example the same ClockElement, this time defined using elementary BlElements.

 The initClockFrame method is invoked when initializing the object.
+Developers use normal element API such as geometry and border to define the visual aspect.